 What is the gallbladder and what does it do?

-The gallbladder is sometimes easily forgotten, overshadowed (literally) by the liver and other parts of the digestive system.
-The gallbladder is a small, pear-shaped sac-like organ that sits underneath your liver.
+The gallbladder is part of your digestive system.
+It is a small, pear-shaped sac that sits underneath your liver.
 It stores and concentrates bile, a greenish-yellow fluid made in your liver.
 Bile helps to digest fats in the food you eat.

 What are gallstones?

-Gallstones – which can range in size from minute crystals to the size of a golf ball – develop when bile becomes too concentrated in the gallbladder.
+Gallstones can range in size from small crystals to the size of a golf ball.
+They develop when bile becomes too concentrated in the gallbladder.
 Substances in bile clump together to form 'stones'.
-They can be as small as a grain of sand or as large as a golf ball.

 When gallstones stay in the gallbladder, the condition is called cholelithiasis.
 When they enter the main outlet (bile duct), the condition is called choledocholithiasis.
 If they are blocking a duct you will probably need treatment.